maarten-pennings/P2000/readme.md

 ### Dump trial

+I thought it might also be a good idea to have a hex-dump of the program instead of just the BASIC program text produced by `LLIST`.

-I wrote a basic program that dumps a BASIC program in memory has a hex file.
+I wrote a basic program that dumps a BASIC program in memory has in hex.
-It assumes the same layout of a BASIC line: `<ptr-to-next-line> <line-num> <token> <token> ... <nul>`.
+It assumes this layout of a BASIC line: `<ptr-to-next-line> <line-num> <token> <token> ... <nul>`.
-I first had to hunt 0x6000 and furher to find the start of BASIC.
+I had to hunt 0x6000 and further to find the start of BASIC.
 Later I found on page 52 [Gebruiksaanwijzing](docs/Gebruiksaanwijzing-P2000T-met-P2305-BASIC-NL.pdf):

 > Het BASIC programma begint normaal op &H6547.
 Vanaf dit adres staat een ketting van programma regels in het geheugen.